-Our Board encourages a culture of ethical business conduct by expecting each director, officer and member of management to exemplify ethical business conduct.
+Each director, officer and member of management is expected to exemplify ethical business conduct.
 This expectation sets the tone for all employees of Canadian Utilities.
-Our Board has adopted a written Code of Ethics, which is subject to periodic review and revision to ensure it is in line with best practices.
+Our business conduct is guided by living our core values and adhering to our policies and practices.
+Our Board has adopted a written Code of Ethics which reflects our core values of safety, integrity, collaboration, agility and caring, and sets expectations for how we conduct business.
+Our Code of Ethics is subject to periodic review and revision to ensure it is in line with best practices.